owl73/westmarch-landol/class/wizard/orthodox.md

 through it and then trapping them.
 This spell works on things that aren't technically portals (lock a sword in its scabbard, etc.).
 Requires Str 10+[dice]x4 to open.
-Alternatively, this spell can be cast on a creature's ori�ce.
+Alternatively, this spell can be cast on a creature's orifice.
 The creature gets a Save to resist, and another Save at the end of each of its turns.